MiSTer-devel/C128_MiSTer/README.md

 All signals are 3.3V LVTTL and must be properly converted to required levels!

-The IEC/SRQ (USER_IO6) line is required for IEC fast serial operation with an external 157x or 1581 drive.
+The IEC /SRQ (USER_IO6) line is required for IEC fast serial operation with an external 157x or 1581 drive.
-You will need a MiSTer user port adapter that supports the SRQ line.
-C64 MiSTer user port to IEC adapters do not connect this line.
+You will need a MiSTer user port adapter that connects the /SRQ line.

-:warning: External fast serial is currently untested.
-Use at your own risk.
+Assume a MiSTer user port to IEC adapter does not connect this line unless it is explicitly stated that it supports the C128 fast serial protocol.

 # C64 features